Meaning of a Dream

 Frequently Asked Questions

-What does it mean to be swept away in a flood in a dream?
+What does it generally mean to dream about a flood?

-What does it mean to watch a flood from safety in a dream?
+What does it mean to escape a flood or reach high ground in a dream?

 Recommended Reading